linux-system-roles/kernel_settings/README.md

 `kernel_settings_reboot_required` (see below) with a value of `true` to indicate that some change has occurred which needs a reboot to take effect.

+### kernel_settings_transactional_update_reboot_ok

+This variable is used to handle reboots required by transactional updates.
+If a transactional update requires a reboot, the role will proceed with the reboot if `kernel_settings_transactional_update_reboot_ok` is set to `true`.
+If set to `false`, the role will notify the user that a reboot is required, allowing for custom handling of the reboot requirement.
+If this variable is not set, the role will fail to ensure the reboot requirement is not overlooked.

 ### Variables Exported by the Role

 The role will export the following variables: